Online Tickets: Acropolis & Acropolis Museum

 Tours: Acropolis & Acropolis Museum

-– I recommend doing an Acropolis guided tour.
-It’s much more interesting and memorable with a professional guide.
-If you have kids they will be way more engaged by a guide than listening to their parents.
-(And the tour includes skip-the-line tickets, which saves time.)
+I highly recommend doing a tour.
+Your visit will be much more interesting and memorable with a professional guide, and if you have kids they will likely be way more engaged by a professional guide than by their parents.
+(Sorry.)
+Also, all tours mentioned here include skip-the-line tickets, which saves time and hassle.